shreyasminocha/Dummy.js/README.md

 ## Contributing

 Thanks for taking the time to explore my library.
 If this has helped you, please consider contributing to this library.
-If you would like to contribute code to this library, or fix a bug, please use [airbnb formatted javascript](http://airbnb.io/javascript).
-I use [jscs](http://jscs.info) for formatting my javascript code.
-I have included a `.jscsrc` file with the airbnb preset set up.
-To use jscs, run `npm install -g jscs`, assuming you have npm installed on your system.
+Please try to follow the code conventions used throughout this library.

 ## Thanks

 I would like to thank all those who have taken the time to contribute to this library by fixing bugs, contributing code, or spreading the word.

+Made with ♥ by @shreyasminocha.